AbdullahMJ99/Project-4/predictive_models_report.md

 ## Trial Models

-Multiple iterations were conducted, documented in `/trial_models/` and detailed in `House Prices Spreadsheet.xlsx`.
+The initial model successfully met our objective by attaining an R-squared above 0.80.
+In search of improvement, multiple iterations were conducted, documented in `/trial_models/` and detailed in `House Prices Spreadsheet.xlsx`.
 Anomalies were identified and removed to enhance model robustness, such as the neighborhood Bluestem, with only 2 values, and properties with more than 4000 square feet of indoor space (see [Exploratory Data Analysis](#exploratory-data-analysis)).

 ![BlueSte outlier](/images/BlueSte_after_scaling.png)